Katolus/functions/README.md

 ## Compatibility

-* Currently the project has been developed and tested only on a Linux OS with **Python 3.9** as the deployment environment.
+Currently the project has been developed and tested only on a Ubuntu OS with **Python 3.9** as the deployment environment.

+**Outstanding items before the first release can be viewed under [this](https://github.com/users/Katolus/projects/1) project.**

 More testing to be done:

-* MacOS
+* MacOS (Work in Progress)
-* Windows
+* Windows (Work in Progress)
-* Different Python versions
+* Different Python versions (Confirmed that the lowest version possible is `3.8`).

 ## Requirements

 The package is a utility one and it requires underlying software for specific function to be available.

-* Python >= 3.9 - for the functioning of the package.
-Min - `3.6.2` - to enhance support of types
+* Python >= `3.8` - for the functioning of the package.
-* `gcloud` - for deploying to the GCP environment.
-[Install gcloud].
-* `docker` - for running any of the functions locally.
-[Install docker engine].
+* `docker` - for running any of the functions locally, you will need to [install docker](https://docs.docker.com/engine/install/).

     ```bash
     sudo chmod 666 /var/run/docker.sock
     ```

-* `poetry` - for running the source code locally.
-[Installing poetry].
+* [`poetry`](https://python-poetry.org/docs/#installation) - for running the source code locally and code development you need to have this package in the scope.

+For GCP:

+* `gcloud` - for deploying to the GCP environment, [install gcloud](https://cloud.google.com/sdk/docs/install).

 ## Installation